Improving Soil Health with biochar and compost application in North Coast Vineyards

 Figure 3.

-Fig 3.
+Figure 3.
 Delivery of biochar (left) and compost (right) to vineyard.

 Figure 4 App

-Fig. 4.
-Application of biochar in vineyard.
+Figure.
+4. Application of biochar in vineyard.

 The man-hours to apply both the biochar and the compost were tracked for economic analysis.
-The total hours for biochar application was 6 man-hours and the total-hours for the compost application was 6.5 acres.
+The total hours for biochar application were 6 man-hours and the total-hours for the compost application was 6.5 acres.
 The vineyard was also disced twice to incorporate amendments, with an addition 6 man-hours of direct labor hours.

 Analysis of Compost and Biochar.
 A sample of both the biochar and compost was taken at delivery and sent to Soil Control Lab in Watsonville, California for analysis.